 Winter is a particularly powerful time to enroll at Open Sky.
-Living amidst the winter elements provides students with unique opportunities to increase competence and resilience.
-When students complete a winter stay at Open Sky, they leave with a tremendous sense of pride, empowerment, and confidence – attributes which will serve them well as they navigate life’s future challenges.
+Living amidst the winter elements provides students with unique opportunities to increase competence and resiliency.
+When students complete a winter stay at Open Sky, they leave with a tremendous sense of pride, empowerment, and confidence – attributes that will serve them well as they navigate life’s future challenges.

 At Open Sky, the safety of our students is our highest priority.
-We are committed to maintaining the highest standards of safety in all aspects of our operations.
-During the winter, Open Sky implements specific winter wilderness safety practices and protocols that encompass all aspects of programming, including course area management, guide training, staffing, student education, gear, nutrition, activities and program accreditation.
+We are committed to maintaining the highest risk management standards in all aspects of our operations.
+During the winter, Open Sky implements specific winter wilderness risk management practices and protocols that encompass all aspects of programming, including course area management, guide training, staffing, student education, gear, nutrition, activities and program accreditation.

-Open Sky utilizes a hybrid base camp-wilderness model year-round.
-In the winter months, students spend several days each week at base camp.
-Each group’s base campsite is furnished with a large tipi, a canvas wall tent with a wood burning stove and a covered camp structure, which provide teams with shelter and warmth during winter.
+Open Sky utilizes a hybrid base camp/wilderness model year-round.
+Each group’s base campsite is furnished with a large tipi, a canvas wall tent with a wood-burning stove and a covered camp structure, which provide teams with shelter and warmth during winter.
 These structures also provide areas to gather, prepare food, eat, and dry gear.
 In addition, individual shower stall structures in each group site provide the added comfort of a warm shower, and gravel pathways throughout base camp alleviate the inherent challenge of mud and clay.
 Firewood is stocked throughout our operating area for easy access.

 Weather is monitored continuously with twice-daily forecasts provided (by phone or radio) to the field guides in each group.
-Students do not hike or leave basecamp if temperatures are below 10 °F. When severe weather is in the forecast, groups are required to return to base camp to stay comfortably in the tipis or other shelters during passing storms.
+Students do not leave basecamp for expedition if temperatures are below 10 °F. When severe weather is in the forecast during expedition, groups are required to return to base camp to stay comfortably in the tipis or other shelters during passing storms.

-Open Sky instructors are highly qualified and experienced outdoor professionals committed to student safety.
+Open Sky instructors are highly qualified and experienced outdoor professionals committed to students’ physical and emotional safety.
 All instructors are certified Wilderness First Responders (WFR), the nationally recognized standard in wilderness medicine education.
 (A WFR is trained to provide extended emergency medical care in a wilderness setting.
 A typical WFR certification requires 72-80 hours of classroom and practice training, along with successful completion of both a written and practical exam.)

 Our field department has a mandatory curriculum for winter wilderness safety skills training.
 This mandatory curriculum provides guides with a comprehensive understanding and competency in winter camping skills and best practice risk mitigation.
 The training’s emphasis is on prevention and then stop-and-fix.
 Guides are well-versed in the ways in which our bodies can lose heat and are trained in weather-related injury identification and treatment.
 During the winter, each student receives extremities checks (hands, feet, and head) a minimum of three times per day and more frequently in specific situations.